tylermystery/builder/spec_sheet.md

 Feature Specification Sheet (Final Version)
 Summary of Improvements
 This document outlines the features of an interactive event catalog with significant architectural and functional improvements.
 Key upgrades include centralized state management, performance enhancements via image caching and targeted DOM updates, and advanced UI features like a summary toolbar, horizontal "infinite scroll," reaction-based sorting, and a fully implemented interactive image gallery.
-The total cost calculation now accurately reflects variation pricing and quantities.
-A pre-MVP beta disclaimer informs users of incomplete features (autosave, session loading).
-However, the secure serverless back-end is incomplete, as Airtable API requests use a hardcoded token, posing a security risk.
+The total cost calculation accurately reflects variation-specific pricing multiplied by quantity (hours for per-hour pricing, guests for per-guest pricing).
+A pre-MVP beta disclaimer as tooltips on autosave and session dropdown informs users of incomplete features.
+The secure serverless back-end is incomplete, as Airtable API requests use a hardcoded token, posing a security risk.

 AI Collaboration Guidelines
 Core Principles